OpenDataScotland/jkan/_datasets/north+ayrshire+council-health+and+safety+incidents.md

 category:
 - Business and Economy
 date_created: ''
-date_updated: '2017-10-19'
+date_updated: ''
-license: In the event of a Health and Safety incident arising out of, or in connection with, a work activity all employees have a duty to report the incident to their line manager as soon as practicable after the event.
-This dataset gives details of any incidents recorded.
+license: No licence
 maintainer: North Ayrshire Council
-notes: <p>DCAT feed</p>
+notes: <p>In the event of a Health and Safety incident arising out of, or in connection with, a work activity all employees have a duty to report the incident to their line manager as soon as practicable after the event.
+This dataset gives details of any incidents recorded.</p>
 organization: North Ayrshire Council
 original_dataset_link: https://maps-north-ayrshire.opendata.arcgis.com/maps/north-ayrshire::health-and-safety-incidents
 records: null